Best AI Meeting Notes 2026: Independent Accuracy Benchmarks (Multilingual)

 Overall Word Error Rate by Language

-A few things jump out immediately.
+Two things stand out immediately.

 Accuracy by Audio Condition